Andarius/piou/README.md

 ## Complete example

-You can try a more complete example by running `python -m piou.test`
+You can try a more complete example by running `python -m piou.test -h`

 ## Moving from `argparse`